codepo8/developer-advocacy-handbook/about.md

 hurdle you will encounter is people asking what a developer advocate is and why any company would need a role like that.

-Fifteen years ago I wrote this book for exactly that reason.
+Eleven years ago I wrote this book for exactly that reason.
 I had hit a wall in my career as I was lead developer and the next and only role to get higher up the ladder for me was manager, which I didn't want to do.
 I already had started reaching out to developers about my company, but